9 Importing data

 To keep things simple for this exercise, we will disappoint the purists and make a single table with all six fields: ff_ind, ff_ind_short_desc, ff_ind_desc, sic_min, sic_max, sic_desc.5

 So how do we make this table?
 One approach to this task might be to download the linked file, unzip it, open it up in some program (e.g., Excel), and then massage the data manually into the desired form.
-But this would suffer from the same issues that the approach above has.
+But this would have the same issues as the approach above.

 We can do better by using R and tools from the Tidyverse package.
 The first step is to download the data.
 While one can easily do this manually, but we want to automate this process as much as possible.
 And we probably don’t have any reason to keep the .zip file once we have used it.
 R provides two functions that we can use here: download.file() and tempfile().
 The tempfile() function creates a random file name in a location that will be cleaned up by our system automatically once we’re no longer using it.